johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 }
 ```

-Hopefully most of this should be fairly self explanatory.
+Hopefully most of this should be fairly self-explanatory.
 The two libraries we imported aren't actually being used right now - but we'll see their uses shortly.
 Apart from that, we're just initializing the hook and the ERC-1155 contract, set up the read only function which specifies which permissions this hook needs and the ERC-1155 `uri` function, and created stub functions for `afterSwap`.

 Also, note that hook functions return their own function selector at the end.
 This must be true always, and if something other than the selector is returned, the hook call is considered unsuccessful.
 The second argument being returned from `afterSwap` can be safely set to 0 for now - and will be 0 for most of the use cases.
 What it means and how that second argument works is a topic for later when we study NoOp hooks.